phogel/florence-dafe/src/pages/teaching.md

 Courses that I have developed and/or taught at undergraduate and graduate level include:

+- Global Financial Governance
+- Global Economic Governance in the Digital Era
 - Global Economic Governance, Ethics and Technology
 - Advanced Qualitative Methods
 - International Political Economy